Online Submissions

 Author Guidelines

-MLA Style Manual and Guide to Scholarly Publishing, 2nd Ed.
+MLA Style Manual and Guide to Scholarly Publishing, in its most current edition (currently, 8th edition).

 Examples of Parenthetical Citation and Works Cited